Consolidated findings across Amazon Web Services services and partner integrations

 Useful predefined security insights

 Security insights are grouped findings that highlight emerging trends or possible issues.
 For example, insights help to identify EC2 instances that are missing security patches for important vulnerabilities, or S3 buckets with public read or write permissions.
-AWS Security Hub’s predefined (i.e., managed) insights are designed to quickly flag the resources and accounts of most concern.
+Amazon Security Hub’s predefined (i.e., managed) insights are designed to quickly flag the resources and accounts of most concern.

 Custom insights for your environment

 Create and customize your own insights, tailored to your specific security and compliance needs.
-You can base custom insights on the predefined security insights offered by AWS Security Hub or start from scratch.
+You can base custom insights on the predefined security insights offered by Amazon Security Hub or start from scratch.
 For example, you can create an insight to identify EC2 instances tagged as “production” that don't meet security standards.

 Visual summary dashboard

-Monitor your security posture and quickly identify security issues and trends using AWS Security Hub’s summary dashboard.
+Monitor your security posture and quickly identify security issues and trends using Amazon Security Hub’s summary dashboard.
 For example, you can drill down into a trendline graph to discover that a set of Amazon EC2 instances with a high number of findings were all created using the same Amazon Machine Images (AMI).